johnbenedictcastillo/bscsA/rivadulla-esguerra/README.md

 Risk Analysis
 The game may be unsuited to other devices which can be a problem to the user.
 We developers are prepared to fix the inconvenience service of our game to the future users.

+a.
+Other device operating system versions are not coa.Otherble with our application.

+b.
+Other devices may not be able to run the application because of low hardware specification.

+c.
+The target users mostly prefer to use mobile phones (Android/IOS) than laptop or desktop yet this game is only functionable at windows computers.

+Describe the possible solution

+-System that would lessen the target users' boredom.

+-System that will make them want to go outside and make playing this virtual reality game more enjoyable for them.

+-The system needs to be reprogrammed to support Android and iOS.

+Evaluation Criteria

+We have set several criteria that we are going to use in evaluating our proposed application.
+This evaluation will help us to determine the pros and cons of this project.
+This will also help us to evaluate our proposed resolution if it meets the needs we have listed under the risk analysis.
+This will also ensure that we are going to meet the necessity and relevance of this project.

+A. Compatibility

+To ensure that it will be available to most platforms being used by the target users.

+B. User friendliness.

+To ensure that the game would be easy to understand and play by the target users.

+C. Ease of use.

+To ensure that the technicality and objectives of the game will be clear and can be easily comprehended by the target users.

+D. Effectivity of our system features like, but not limited to:

+1. Replayability.

+2. Enjoyability.

+3. Realism.

+4. Knowledge based Learning thru game challenges and mission.

+Propose with the Feasible Solution

+By looking at a few potential solutions, we, the researchers, believe that the system must be usable or applicable to Android and/or iOS so that it will be more convenient for them to play and enjoy themselves.
+The goal of this system is to develop a user-friendly virtual reality game that will help the target users avoid boredom.
+To make sure that this game would be both educational and entertaining, it also included a number of missions or challenges.

+Conclusion

+The aim of this study is to create a simulation game designed with VR technology where in end users can experience the real world using computer/laptops.
+We conclude that the effectivity of this game will be based on how fun or entertaining the game can be.
+The game should be interactive and responsive with how the end user will play.
+The features of this game must meet the needs of the end users.
+The interface and design of the game should catch the attention of the user.